UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 ## Python Server Overview

 The python server act as a gatewall to relay the message exterior to the network module into the module.
 It ensures asynchronous communication can be maintain with multiple threads running.
-The server also implements the reconnection logic and the caches data from edge nodes for quicker access when data are request by the client API.
+The server also implements the reconnection logic and caches data from edge nodes for quicker access when data are request by the client API.

+The python server consist of three main components, The socket manager, the network manager, and the UART manager.
+Each of them runs on separate thread to ensure asynchrounous communication.
 [insert picture here]
 ##  Python Server Files